pystardust/ani-cli/README.md

 > Thank you @Cartmanishere for fixing an age old mac bug
 >
 > Thank you @dunkanjake1 for adding update checking
+>
+> Thank you @drabart for adding new episode checking + ep 6.5 bugfix

 ## Usage
   ```